danmasta/epic-games-assessment/q2/README.md

 * Run a development and/ or staging cluster to do test runs before deploying to production
 * Utilize blue/ green deployment strategies - Where we deploy the new pod version, wait until it's running successfully, then drain the old pods and cut over traffic.
 In the event of a failed deploy the old version is still running.
 This would help achieve zero-downtime deploys
 * Utilize an API gateway and implement a circuit breaking pattern to forward requests to either an old version of the application, or a different region if a backend becomes unavailable
-* Implement rate limiting - This would prevent individual users from ddosing the service by sending to many requests
+* Implement rate limiting - This would prevent individual users from ddosing the service by sending too many requests
 * Move things like authentication, rate limiting, request signing, circuit breaking, etc outside the application and into the infrastructure layer via an api gateway.
 This can help keep the code simple and stateless and easy to scale
 * Implement exhaustive error handling and logging best practices so we can catch all errors and monitor and track them